A Six-Hour Interprofessional Symposium for Healthcare Workers

 An application has been submitted to the New York State Office of Alcoholism and Substance Abuse Services for six (6) clock hours.

-Clinical Laboratory Practitioners:
+Clinical Laboratory Practitioners

 This continuing medical laboratory education activity is recognized by the American Society for Clinical Pathology (ASCP) for six (6) CMLE credits.
 ASCP CMLE credits are acceptable for the ASCP Board of Registry Certification Maintenance Program.

-Dietitians/Dietetic Technicians:
+Dietitians/Dietetic Technicians

 An application has been submitted to the Commission for Dietetic Registration (CDR) for six (6) continuing education units.

-Imaging Technologists:
+Imaging Technologists

-This course is approved by the American Society of Radiologic Technologists (ASRT) for seven (7) Category A continuing education credits.
+An application has been submitted to the American Society of Radiologic Technologists (ASRT) for Category A continuing education credits.
 The American Registry for Diagnostic Medical Sonography (ARDMS) accepts ASRT Category A credits.

 LPNs/RNs/Nurse Practitioners: